Computing the center of a fusion category: Software framework and examples

 \subsection{The Ising Category over $\mathbb{Q}(\sqrt{2})$}

 Users are completely free in how exactly they want to model a category.
-For encoding a fusion category via 6j-symbols we provide an own convenient structure called \texttt{SixJCategory}.
+For encoding a fusion category via $F$-symbols we provide an own convenient structure called \texttt{SixJCategory}\footnote{The name \texttt{SixJCategory} origins in the classical name for the $F$-symbols used in for example \cite{EGNO}.
+In general $6j$-symbol can be used synonymously to $F$-symbol.}.
 The following code shows how to define the Ising fusion category over a general field $K$.
 An element $a \in K$ with $a^2=2$ needs to be provided to define the associators (see the introduction).

-We can choose as $K$ the algebraic closure of $\mathbb{Q}$, which is also available in OSCAR via \texttt{abelian\_closure(QQ)}.
+We can choose as $K$ the algebraic closure of $\mathbb{Q}$, which is also available in OSCAR via \texttt{algebraic\_closure(QQ)}.
 But we can also work over $K = \QQ(\sqrt{2})$, which is what we will do.

 Let us now come to the proof Theorem \ref{thm:ising}.
 We compute the simple objects of the center by invoking the algorithm in Section \ref{sec:algorithm}.

 We can see that there are five non-isomorphic simple objects.
 We show that two of them are not split over $K$ and examine over which fields they will split.
 To do so we examine the endomorphism spaces.
 The object over $2\cdot \chi$ will split if there is an endomorphism that is a zero-divisor, i.e. if there is a morphism with a non-trivial eigenvalue.
 Thus, we take a non-trivial endomorphism and consider the splitting field for its minimal polynomial.